 An educated citizenry is the key to breaking the cycle of disempowerment among the people in the Northwest region in Chuuk.
 No single issue deserves top priority in the outer islands today than the ensuring of adequate education for our children.
 It is imperative that our young generations of outer islanders are given all the available resources to survive in a globalized and fast-changing world.
 Without adequate education, the future of our State and its place in the global community will further decline into hopelessness.

 At the Northwest Education Leadership Summit held on Onoun Island during the week of July 2-7, 2012, the participants unanimously adopted a resolution creating the Northwest Unified Schools.
 Participants included teachers, principals, mayors, municipal council presidents, traditional chiefs, and other concerned parents.
 The decision is part of the statewide educational reform plan in which the Chuuk State School System (CSSS) is launching a decentralization effort to empower the various geographical regions in the State.
-Fanapi Center supports the Northwest Unified Schools (NUS).
-In the Chuuk State Reform Plan 2011 – 2015, goal # 2 (download full plan) calls for the creation of regional educational Service Centers in the five regions including the Northwest outer islands.
-Using all means and resources at its disposal, the Fanapi Center will support the CSSS’ efforts and ensure complete success of the service center in the Northwest by helping with community outreach and support, advocacy, and personnel training efforts.
-It is vital that the Northwest public schools are unified into a system that is supported by the island communities, faith groups, parents, clan leaders, Northwest elected officials, and especially the sons and daughters of the Northwest living abroad.
+The Fanapi Foundation supports the Northwest Unified Schools (NUS) by developing capacity and leadership development.

 To prepare for the Statewide decentralization plans and help formulate the common goals and high expectations of the Northwest Unified Schools, the Foundation proposes to bring together all the principals and teachers from the Northwest public elementary and secondary schools to undergo a week-long leadership development workshop.
 Participants will learn the essentials of educational leadership, curriculum design, instructional improvement, staff development programs, team leadership, and other areas of leadership.
 The principals will have opportunities to plan the academic year to ensure common goals and strategies are met.
 The Foundation will work closely with other non-governmental education organizations, Northwest municipal, state, and national leadership, and other funding stakeholders for planning, funding, and implementation of the Northwest Educators Conference.